yanghuaxuan/KuriusChatApp/README.md

 **To-Do**
 - Allow user to send messages
+- Receive POST from user
+- Profile pics?
+(If I have time)

 ### A simple webserver is required to run this site
 1. Install node.js